MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/add-an-additional-report-server-to-a-farm-ssrs-scale-out.md

 :::image type="content" source="../../reporting-services/install-windows/media/rs-sharepointscale.gif" alt-text="Screenshot of a typical three tier environment showing the numbered items." lightbox="../../reporting-services/install-windows/media/rs-sharepointscale.gif":::

  The following steps assume that an administrator is installing and configuring the server.
-The server is setup as a new application server in the farm and not used as a web front-end (WFE).
+The server is set up as a new application server in the farm and not used as a web front-end (WFE).

 |Step|Description and Link|
 |----------|--------------------------|